balena-io-experimental/balena-sound/docs/02-usage.md

 When a device is in multi-room client mode it can only be used as a multi-room `client`.
 The only audio the device will play is audio coming from a `master` device, so you'll need at least another device in your fleet.

-This mode is great for performance constrained devices as plugin services (Spotify, AirPlay, etc) won't be running and consuming CPU cycles.
+This mode is great for performance constrained devices as plugin services (Spotify, AirPlay2, etc) won't be running and consuming CPU cycles.
 It's also a great choice if you usually stream to the same `master` device and don't want to have every device show up when pairing bluetooth for example.

 ### Standalone